mlamarques/mlamarques/README.md

 🌱 I’m currently learning JavaScript

-* Avoid the Deadly Diamond of Death 😬
+* Avoid the Pyramid of Doom 😬